frh02/website/content/publication/example/index.md

 slides: example
 ---

-# Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).
+# Supplementary notes can be added here, including [code, math, and images].